 Effective program evaluation and improvement include the following characteristics:

-In today’s economy, an increasing number of workers are assigned by staffing agencies to work at specific “host” worksites under the direction and control of the host employer.
+In today’s economy, staffing agencies assign an increasing number of workers to work at specific “host” worksites under the host employer's direction and control.

 Examples include seasonal workers, such as delivery drivers and warehouse workers, who help fill temporary staffing needs.
-In these situations, it is important for the staffing agency and the host employer to communicate and coordinate to provide and maintain a safe work environment for their workers.
+In these situations, the staffing agency and the host employer need to communicate and coordinate to provide and maintain a safe work environment for their workers.

-In other situations, some workers are employed by a host employer and others by a contractor or subcontractor.
+Some workers are employed by a host employer and others by a contractor or subcontractor in other situations.

 Examples include electrical or mechanical contractors working in a facility, a vendor installing or maintaining equipment, or long-term contractors providing building cleaning and maintenance.
-In these circumstances, it is important that each employer and contractor consider how its work and safety activities can affect the safety of other employers and workers at the site.
+In these circumstances, each employer and contractor must consider how its work and safety activities can affect the safety of other employers and workers at the site.

 Characteristics of effective multi-employer communication and coordination include:

-Responsible employers know the main goal of a safety and health program is to prevent workplace injuries, illnesses, and deaths, as well as the suffering and financial hardship these events can cause for workers, their families, and their employers.
+Responsible employers know the primary goal of a safety and health program is to prevent workplace injuries, illnesses, and deaths, and the suffering and financial hardship these events can cause for workers, their families, and their employers.